slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Unexpressed feelings never die.
 Releasing pressure is different from venting.
 - The more influence somebody is the more they use we / plural pronouns.
 - Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
 This is especially important if the relationship between people is important as it avoids conflict later on.

-- One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
-I said, “$1500”.
-She said, “Oh, that’s a bit too much.
-What would you charge to do just a one-hour show?”
-I said, “$2000”.
-She said, “No, wait, you’ll be performing less, not more!”
-I said, “Yeah!
-Exactly!
-What you’re paying me for is to get there!
-Once I’m there, playing music is the fun part!
-If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first.”
-She liked that so much she came up with the $1500. -- Derek Sivers

 - Cold call all owners to rent.
 8 said yes.
 Then auction!
 - irritation -> challenge people to make something that they don’t want to do. agitation -> challenge people to make something that they want to do. agitate more than irritate.